 Why is insurance affordability so important?

-Insurance prices reflect the level of risk within a given market.
+- Insurance prices reflect the level of risk within a given market.
 Different types of insurance will therefore be priced differently.

-Generally speaking, premiums tend to be lower and stable where there is competition, freely available reinsurance and known risk factors.
+- Premiums tend to be lower and stable where there is competition, freely available reinsurance and known risk factors.
 As insurance works by pooling risk, insurers cannot have a concentrated exposure to any one source of risk and the level of premiums is one way they can manage their exposure.